PeterEssien/BitHub/README.md

 ***Bitnob freelancer displaying his services for hire***![alt text](https://i.ibb.co/kDZgmKR/Screenshot-20211024-152512.png)

+### OBSERVATIONS
+##### At the moment it's not possible to fund account using the Bitnob API and i think the manual process of going to the Bitnob app is a little time consuming; i would like to plead with Bitnob to make this functionality available on their API

 ### TODO
 ##### Due to the limited time and nature of the Hackerthon which states we create an MVP here is what i intend on adding later
+- [ ] Ability for users to add to their story
 - [ ] Make project cross platform (IOS & Web Version)
 - [ ] Add ability to comments on post
 - [ ] Add video and voice call to chats